weaversd/Sciex_CE_import_R/README.md

 multiple_peak_integration.R has the files for integrating multiple peaks from the same run

-Pre-processing involves openning .asc file from the CE in excell, and saving as .xlsx
+Pre-processing involves openning .asc file from the CE in excel, and saving as .xlsx

 "custom overlay" function is an example of how to use the functions within Sciex_CE_import.R